rondlite/reaction-docs/website/versioned_docs/version-v1.5.0/plugin-creating-2.md

 original_id: plugin-creating-2
 ---

-## What is a Reaction plugin?
+## What is a demand plugin?

-A Reaction plugin is a plain old JavaScript module.
+A demand plugin is a plain old JavaScript module.

-Going forward, Meteor is moving away from their proprietary package format and towards the [ES6 modules](http://exploringjs.com/es6/ch_modules.html) standard.
-Reaction is adopting the module approach as well.
+Going forward, Meteor is moving away from their proprietary package format and towards the [ES6 modules](http://exploringjs.com/es6/ch_modules.html) standard. demand is adopting the module approach as well.
 While adding some boilerplate structure, using JavaScript's native built-in modules adds clarity and removes some of the _magic_ that created global Meteor elements.

 Before moving forward you should have a good understanding of how [imports](https://developer.mozilla.org/en/docs/web/javascript/reference/statements/import) and
 [exports](https://developer.mozilla.org/en/docs/web/javascript/reference/statements/export) work